Zechariah 4 – By My Spirit, Says the LORD

 2. (8-10) More encouragement for Zerubbabel.

 a.
-His hands shall finish it: When the work is done by God’s Spirit there are not only resources to begin the work, but also to finish the work.
-God is a finisher (Philippians 1:6).
+His hands shall finish it: When the work is done by God’s Spirit there are not only resources to begin the work, but also enough to finish the work.
+God is one who finishes His work (Philippians 1:6).

 ii.
 In many of God’s choice workers He uses a powerful season of small things.
 Those days are not a mistake nor are they punishment; they are days of priceless shaping and preparation.
 They are not days to despise.

 iii.
 When Satan tempts us to despise the day of small things, he shines as an outstanding liar because Satan does not despise the day of small things.
 Satan fearsthe day of small things in our life because he sees what great things God does in them and brings out of them.